-A Responsible Finance Officer, in line with the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015) and Section 73 LGA 1985, to ensure the proper and effective administration of the financial affairs of the Authority.
+- A Head of Paid Service (Section 4 of the Local Government Housing 1989) responsible for ensuring that the staffing needs of the organisation are adequate to perform the Authority's statutory functions efficiently and effectively.
+The Chief Fire Officer fulfils this role, is a qualified and experienced Chief Fire Officer within Merseyside Fire and Rescue Service.
+The Chief Fire Officer is supported by Principal Officers. - A Statutory Monitoring Officer (Section 5 Local Government and Housing Act 1989) responsible for ensuring the legality of Authority actions and supporting the Committee decision making process.
+The Head of Legal Services fulfils this role, is a qualified and experienced lawyer, and is supported by a legal team.
+No actions of the Authority were deemed ultra vires in the year and all relevant laws and regulations have been complied with so far as is known by the Monitoring Officer. - A Responsible Finance Officer, in line with the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015) and Section 73 Local Government Act 1985, to ensure the proper and effective administration of the financial affairs of the Authority.
 The Director of Finance and Procurement fulfils this role and is a qualified and experienced accountant.
 The Director of Finance and Procurement is supported in this role by a Head of Finance and Finance Team that includes a number of professionally qualified and experienced finance staff.
-The Director of Finance and Procurement ensures the Authority has an approved, realistic and affordable five year financial plan for revenue and capital expenditure which links to the IRMP and the Service Delivery Plan.
+The Director of Finance and Procurement ensures the Authority has an approved, realistic and affordable five-year financial plan for revenue and capital expenditure which links to the CRMP and the Service Delivery Plan.
 The financial planning process is well embedded and understood across the Authority by staff and members.
 Details of the approved budget are available to all stakeholders in a simple and summarised statement on the Authority's website.